JavaScript Testing In And Around WordPress

 Renders Component To JSON

-Stores JSON in file system
+Stores JSON representation of component in file system

 • Make sure your props went to the right places.

-• Force your to commit to changes.
+• Forces you to commit to changes.

 Create A Snapshot Test